hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-gene | MYC | The gene that has been amplified copies | 150 | Number of copies of this gene in the tumor isPartial | 0 | Indicates whether the gene has been partially or fully amplified in the tumor
+event | MYC amp | A single representation of the event, expected to match with the event string from evidence section. gene | MYC | The gene that has been amplified copies | 150 | Number of copies of this gene in the tumor isPartial | 0 | Indicates whether the gene has been partially or fully amplified in the tumor